openmas-ai/openmas/docs/index.md

 ## Project Overview

-SimpleMas provides a flexible framework for building multi-agent systems.
+OpenMAS provides a flexible framework for building multi-agent systems.
 It handles communication, agent lifecycle management, and coordination, allowing you to focus on your agents' business logic.

 ## Contributing

-See our [contributing guide](../CONTRIBUTING.md) for information on how to contribute to SimpleMas.
+See our [contributing guide](../CONTRIBUTING.md) for information on how to contribute to OpenMAS.